winverse/di-express/README.md

 # About
-Basic restApi following MVC pattern. (view model does not exist)
-For dependency injection implementation, tsyringe was used over express.
-Rowsql was used instead of orm
+Basic restApi following MVC pattern. (view model does not exist) For dependency injection implementation, tsyringe was used over express.
+Rawsql was used instead of orm.

+# RestAPI
+ - Member registration and login
+ - Holding of employment announcements by companies
+ - Applicants apply for job openings

 # Install